 - Blood Sugar: Check your blood sugar levels regularly.
 Perform the daily blood glucose checks as well as the A1C test that shows your average blood glucose level over the past 3 months.
 Aim to keep your blood sugar levels within the normal range.

-- Blood Pressure: Keep your blood pressure levels under control and use medication if necessary.
+- Blood Pressure: Keep your blood pressure levels under control and use medications if necessary.
 The target blood pressure value for those with diabetes is under 130/80 mm Hg.

 - Blood Cholesterol: Manage your cholesterol levels with a healthy lifestyle and medications, if prescribed by your doctor.